 The steel panels are mounted at angles and peppered with thousands of different-sized perforations, creating angles and texture.
-Within the stadium, this helps to define and separate the interior spaces, casting softly-diffused shadows in some areas while allowing daylight to pour through in others.
+Within the stadium, this helps to define and separate the interiors, casting softly-diffused shadows in some spaces while allowing daylight to pour through in others.

 The steel facade lifts to articulate the West Entrance of the stadium